wallarm/product-documentation/docs/latest/admin-en/configure-logging.md

     *   `weak-jwt-detect-out.log`: the log of the [JWT vulnerability](../attacks-vulns-list.md#weak-jwt) detection.
     *   `detect-cred-stuffing-out.log`: the log of the [credential stuffing detection](../about-wallarm/credential-stuffing.md).
 === "Other installation methods"
-    For installations using other methods, such as [DEB/RPM packages](../installation/nginx/dynamic-module.md), log files are located withing the `/var/log/wallarm` directory.
+    For installations using other methods, such as [DEB/RPM packages](../installation/nginx/dynamic-module.md), log files are located within the `/var/log/wallarm` directory.

     Here is a breakdown of the log files you will encounter and the type of information each contains: